danydguezperez/ConoServerParser/README.md

 ### Key features

 ConoServerParser brings together a suite of tools designed to make ConoServer data easier to work with.
-The application implements the capabilities described in the PagBioMicS article and groups overlapping items where appropriate:
+The application implements the capabilities described in the PagBiOmicS article and groups overlapping items where appropriate:

  - **FASTA parsing and metadata extraction** – Reliably interprets ConoServer’s